nandac/letterloom/tests/test-valid-case/test.typ

 ///
 /// Test Scenario:
 /// - All required fields are provided with valid data
-/// - Sender and recipient information is complete
+/// - Sender and recipient information is complete (from-name, from-address, to-name, to-address)
 /// - Date, salutation, subject, and closing are properly formatted
-/// - Multiple signatures are included
+/// - Multiple signatures are included with proper structure
+/// - Optional fields are provided (attn-name, attn-position, cc, enclosures)
 /// - Letter body content is provided
 ///
 /// Expected Behavior: